Ralph Lewis (actor)

 Ralph Percy Lewis (October 8, 1872 - December 4, 1937) was an American actor of the silent film era.

 Born in 1872 in Englewood, Illinois, Lewis attended Northwestern University.
+He portrayed Horace West in the 1907 Broadway production of The Primrose Path.

 Lewis appeared in 160 films between 1912 and 1938.
 The character actor remains perhaps best remembered for his role as abolitionist U.S. Representative Austin Stoneman in D. W. Griffith's The Birth of a Nation (1915) and the governor in Intolerance (1916).
 Lewis's film debut came in 1912.
 He also starred in one of the early Hollywood sound shorts, Gaunt, in 1931.
 He was married to actress Vera Lewis.

 Lewis died in Los Angeles, California, on December 4, 1937, after being hit on November 25, 1937, by a limousine driven by a chauffeur working for Jack L. Warner.